ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

             For additional information visit https://sbgrid.org/wiki
 ********************************************************************************
                               SBGrid Announcements
- - There are known issues with MacOS 11.0 “Big Sur” and some SBGrid applications.
+ - There are known issues with macOS 11.0 “Big Sur” and some SBGrid applications.
 We recommend not upgrading Apple computers to 11.0 until these issues can be addressed. see https://sbgrid.org/wiki/big_sur for more info.